Sunday, January 4, 2015

 While ACC can be considered a spectrum type disorder, while individuals with it can appear severely disabled or relatively "normative", research bears out that all born with a collosul disorder experience certain cognitive and memory traits, social and communications traits, not seen in the general population.

 I want my average reader to put yourself in my shoes, up until 2008.
-I was a man in my forties, that had been shuffled off with various mental health diagnoses, and when neurologists may have been aware of this brain injury, it was often shuffled off to the tune of "well you didn't need that 'little' piece of your brain, anyhow" or some such ignorance.
+I was a man in my forties, that had been shuffled off with various mental health diagnoses, and when neurologists may have been aware of congenital brain defect, it was often shuffled off to the tune of "well you didn't need that 'little' piece of your brain, anyhow" or some such ignorance.

 Truly that day in October in Southern California, was the day I found out why I was born.
 I had a choice to mourn, to feel slighted, and angry, manipulated and shunned (which I did, even after the diagnoses for a short time), or I could let it inform the rest of my life.
 My diagnose(s) with ACC and ASD filled in the missing pieces of a picture, of a puzzle that was of my own unique making.
 I knew immediately what I had to do.